We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Ovarian reserve is a term used to describe the overall quantity and quality of your eggs.
+Ovarian reserve is a term used to describe the overall quantity of your eggs.
 Hormone testing is one way to measure ovarian reserve, but there are others.

 - Anti-Mullerian hormone (AMH): This hormone is made by the cells that surround the eggs in the ovaries.
 It’s a useful measure of ovarian reserve or how many eggs you have left.
 It also helps to predict how likely someone is to respond to fertility treatments.

 - Thyroid-stimulating hormone (TSH): TSH is produced in the pituitary gland and controls the activity of your thyroid (a small gland in your neck responsible for how your body uses energy).
 TSH levels that are too high or low can signal a problem in the thyroid gland and lead to hormonal imbalances that affect nearly every body system, including your reproductive system.

 - Follicle-stimulating hormone (FSH): This hormone is made by the pituitary gland and stimulates the development of eggs in the ovaries.
 FSH is also reflective of your ovarian reserve.
 The level of this hormone fluctuates during your menstrual cycle and increases with age and as you get closer to menopause.

 - Estradiol: This is an estrogen hormone that’s produced in the breast, ovaries, adrenal gland, and fat.
 Estradiol can affect many tissues and organs in your body and is critical for reproductive function.
 Estradiol supports the growth and development of female reproductive organs and can be used to evaluate how well hormonal therapies are working both in fertility treatment and in other types of hormone replacement like transgender hormone therapy.